victorpimentel/KillApplication.alfredextension/Readme.md

 How to use
 ----------

-Once installed, you can use it in two ways, both based on the `kill` command:

-- By directly writing the name of the application, for example:
+Once installed, you can use it in two ways, first by directly writing `kill` plus the name of the application, for example:

-    $ kill Twitter
+    kill Twitter
-    $ kill Finder
+    kill Finder
-    $ kill Google Chrome
+    kill Google Chrome

-- By selecting first the application in Alfred, then pressing the right arrow and then writing `kill` (so that the _Kill Application_ action is selected).
+Or by selecting first the application in Alfred, then pressing the right arrow and then writing `kill` (so that the _Kill Application_ action is selected).

 ![Action in progress](https://raw.github.com/victorpimentel/KillApplication.alfredextension/master/screenshot.png)